Eunice Wanjiku Kamaara: Leadership

 Wanjikū is the founder and Director of the African Character Initiation Program (ACIP), which she, with others, founded in 2004.
 This program accompanies adolescents through their identity and sexual crises and facilitates them to embrace their identity and African character values by building their confidence and self-esteem, through information, life skills and character values.

 Wanjikū is a co-director of the Chaplaincy Training Centre at Moi University in collaboration with Moi Teaching and Referral Hospital, Kenya.
 The Centre integrates spiritual care in hospital settings, leadership, and teaching and learning.
 She has consulted for the World Council of Churches (WCC), the World Bank, United States Agency for International Development (USAID), the United Nations Population Fund (UNFPA), Templeton World Charity Foundation (TWCF), and Institute of Development Studies/Partnership for African Social Governance Research (PASGR).
 She has served on international boards such as the Church World Service, and the Médecins Sans Frontières (MSF) ethics review board.
 Her consultancies are in the areas of Research, Teaching and Learning and in Mainstreaming Gender, Diversity, and Inclusivity.

 Awards

 Eunice Wanjikū Karanja Kamaara is a Top 30 WHO Africa health innovator recognizing her work with the youth in the African Character Initiation Program (ACIP).
-She is an SRF Fellowship (2018) recipient at Indiana University Purdue University Indianapolis (IUPUI) and has won several grants including from the World Bank, Humboldt Foundation (Collaborative Africa Partner of the Humboldt Research Hub in Africa); Templeton World Charity Foundation Inc., among others.
+She is an SRF Fellowship (2018) recipient at Indiana University Purdue University Indianapolis (IUPUI) and has won several grants including the McNamara Fellowship of the World Bank, Humboldt Foundation (Collaborative Africa Partner of the Humboldt Research Hub in Africa); Templeton World Charity Foundation Inc., among others.
 She serves as Ethics Advisor and reviewer for many international organizations and projects for example funded by European Union, and National Institutes of Health.
+She is a Member of Kenya National Academy of Sciences, and, a Fellow of Uganda National Academy of Sciences.